- Status: Project phase

 Background

 IT forensics describes the securing and analysis of criminally relevant data from IT systems using scientific methods.
 Strictly methodical data analysis is used to prove facts in court.
-Digital forensics also plays a decisive role in the application context of artificial intelligence, as AI systems are often used in a networked manner in companies in addition to their private use.
-Understanding when and why evolving and self-overwriting AI-based techniques fail must therefore be analyzed and improved using forensic methods and tools.
+Digital forensics also plays a decisive role in the application context of artificial intelligence, both for AI systems in private use and for frequently networked AI systems in companies.
+The understanding of when and why evolving and self-overwriting AI-based techniques fail must therefore be expanded and improved by analyzing them with forensic methodologies and tools.

 Aim